chochain/tensorForth/README.md

 </pre>

 ### To Build, and Verify
-Note: I'm currently hindered by CUDA 12 compatability.
-It deprecated cudaDeviceSynchronize which is heavily used by my Dynamic Parallelism code.
-Needs a new way to sync data in parallel pipelines.
+Note: Everything is broken by once moved to CUDA 12.
+It deprecated cudaDeviceSynchronize which is heavily used by my CUDA Dynamic Parallelism (CDP 1.0) code.
+Calling to a child-grid is now async which parent-grid does not and cannot get data back for further processing.
+I need a new way to sync data in parallel pipelines.
 Not sure it's all possible with the new cudaStreamTailLaunch.
 Alternatively, Claude suggested change architecture to use queue-based solution.
 We'll see...

-Also, if you have an older Nvidia card on an older version of OS, check the compability chart first [here](https://forums.developer.nvidia.com/t/ubuntu-install-specific-old-cuda-drivers-combo/214601/5)
+So, if you have an older Nvidia card before Turing and on an older version of OS (say Ubuntu 22.04), check the compability chart first [here](https://forums.developer.nvidia.com/t/ubuntu-install-specific-old-cuda-drivers-combo/214601/5)

 Here's how to build